-Hereafter we carry out the analyses in the Einstein frame, and consider a flat FRW background, $\tilde{g}_{\mu \nu } dx^\nu dx^\mu = -dt^2 + a(t)^2 d \bd{x}^2$.
+Hereafter we carry out the analyses in the Einstein frame, and consider a flat Friedmann–Robertson–Walker background, $\tilde{g}_{\mu \nu } dx^\nu dx^\mu = -dt^2 + a(t)^2 d \bd{x}^2$.
 The $\ro{U}(1)_{\ro{PQ}}$ symmetry allows the axion to stay fixed to its initial position.
 We treat the model as effectively single-field and introduce the slow-roll parameters in terms of the canonical radial field as

 When these are both smaller than unity, the radial field drives slow-roll inflation with its dynamics described by